Articles of Incorporation and Rules

 Chapter 4 Audit Services

-Article 24.
-Auditors shall audit the performance of duties by Directors.
+Article 24 The auditors shall audit the execution of duties by the directors.

 2. In order to fulfill the responsibilities set forth in the preceding paragraph, the Auditor shall perform the following duties: